-LifeSavers and Milo's Money from Just Finance Foundation
+LifeSavers Financial Education from the Just Finance Foundation

-This approach helps classroom learning to be put into practice through participation in the savings club with the active support of parents and the wider community, reinforcing positive attitudes and behaviours in relation to money from a young age when many habits and attitudes around money are being formed.
-LifeSavers encourages children to develop a wise, generous, just and thankful attitude to money, contributing towards their character development and future life chances.
+The LifeSavers programme helps to reinforce positive attitudes and behaviours in relation to money from a young age.
+Research shows that habits and attitudes around money are being formed before the age of 7.
+That’s why LifeSavers encourages children to develop a wise, generous, just, and thankful attitude to money, contributing towards their character development and future life chances.

 Developed in consultation with education experts, the LifeSavers resources align with the national curriculum and focus on improving numeracy and critical thinking, as well as key money concepts.
 Created by teachers for teachers, we keep expanding our resources to support schools and reach more children of all backgrounds and abilities.
 These resources include cross-curricular activities for Maths, PHSE, English and Drama, and innovative research projects dedicated to making financial education accessible to more children.

 If you’d like to get involved in the LifeSavers programme or find out more information on how you can equip your pupils with essential money schools, please do get in touch.

 Contact Danielle Hunt, LifeSavers Financial Education Coordinator for schools in Wiltshire.